Air Purifier Buying Guide

 them will extend their large particle trapping capabilities, most smoke or odor adsorption

-replacing boils down to a personal decision.
+simply replacing them boils down to a personal decision.

 Beware of Scams and False Advertising